After surviving torture and escaping my home country, I finally came to terms with my queerness

 Growing up in Sri Lanka as Tamil was very hard.
 As a child, I remember that we moved around a lot.
 There would be the sound of bombs, wreckage, fighting, and then we would move to the next place.

 There were five of us siblings.
-I lost my elder two brothers.
+I lost my older brothers.

 Tamils have been discriminated against in my country for a long time.
 Around the time of my birth, civil war broke out in our country between the government and the rebel group the Liberation Tigers of Tamil Elam (LTTE).
 Kidnappings and violence towards Tamils were common.
 They remain missing to this day.
 The civil war ended in 2009, but harassment by military forces, torturing and discrimination didn’t stop there.

-In 2011, when I was 21 years old, I arrived in the UK on a student visa to study English language.
-It was 2011 and things were getting bad in my country — Sri Lanka was not safe for Tamil people, it was a controlled authoritarian state.
+When I was 21 years old, I arrived in the UK on a student visa to study English language.
+Things were getting bad in my country — Sri Lanka was not safe for Tamil people, it was a controlled authoritarian state.

 They were checking and catching Tamils everywhere.
 Our leader wanted everyone that undermined him to be finished.
 Along with other Tamils fleeing the country, I knew I had to leave.